Giroud sends message to Lampard that he can be Chelsea's main striker | Goal.com

 The out-of-favour striker had a bright cameo in that game on Monday and Lampard produced another bold team selection by changing the formation to 3-4-3.
 He recalled Giroud along with Ross Barkley and Marcos Alonso after long spells out of the team.

-It was Alonso who made it 2-0 with a trademark left-footed, first-time strike after great build-up play with the two other recalled forwards Mason Mount and Barkley.
-It was his third goal against Tottenham and Alonso, like Giroud came in from the cold for this fixture.
+It was Alonso who made it 2-0 with a trademark left-footed, first-time strike after great build-up play with two other recalled team-mates in Mason Mount and Barkley.
+It was his third goal against Tottenham and Alonso, like Giroud, came in from the cold for this fixture.
 The Spanish wing-back had not started a league game since his side's away win at the home of the north Londoners in December.

 Lampard has preferred his top scorer Abraham for most of the season, due to his impressive record of 15 goals, but his recent ankle knock has seen his powers reduced and his starts restricted in recent weeks.